-A Complete Guide to All the Pets the Kardashians (and Jenners) Are Caring for Right Now
+Meet Kourtney Kardashian's New Puppy, Plus a Complete Guide to All the KarJenners' Pets

 Keeping up with the Kardashians is a lot of work.
 With the entire clan tweeting, snapping, ‘gramming and blogging, there’s a lot of information coming in, so it can be easy to miss an update.

 Among the information that can get lost in the shuffle is how many pets the Kardashians have and who is caring for what furry friend.
 Kylie Jenner always seems to have an adorable little dog by her side.
 And didn’t we see her with a chicken recently?
-Meanwhile, Kourtney Kardashian is more of a bunny woman.
+Meanwhile, Kourtney Kardashian is more of a bunny woman, but now she’s into dogs.

 Hard to follow?
 Don’t worry!
 We have it all figured out.
 Keep up with the Kardashians and their pets by checking out our comprehensive list of all of the animals in their lives right now.